Hand-Stitching 101 for Garments

-Learn several ways to sew seams, finish necklines and hem edges, with just a needle and thread and your hands!
-Now you can make clothes whenever and wherever you have a bit of time, and find moments of calm in your new hand-stitching practice.
+Learn several ways to sew seams, finish necklines, and hem edges using just a needle and thread and your hands!
+Make clothes whenever and wherever you have a bit of time while creating moments of calm with your new hand-stitching practice.

 We will work up a sampler of basic hand-sewing techniques: how to sew seams, finish necklines and hem edges, using only your hands and a needle and thread.
 Several methods for each type of seam will be shown, and on future projects you can use your new skills in combination with machine sewing, or entirely on their own.

 • Fat quarter (or about 18×24” rectangle) of fabric: light-to-medium weight woven cotton, linen or blend.
 Solid fabric is best to see your stitches, but print is ok too.

 • 1 yard of ½” single-fold bias tape, can be self-made or packaged

 • All-purpose thread, can be contrast (to see your stitches) or matching

 • Hand-sewing needles in a few sizes or your favorite size